Purpose of the Estimates of Appropriations

 - Annual Appropriations - Most appropriations allow expenses or capital expenditure to be incurred only during a particular financial year.
 The amounts for RDAs are forecasts only.

-- Multi-Year Appropriations (MYAs) - The PFA also permits appropriations that allow expenses or capital expenditure to be incurred during a specified period that spans the whole or parts of more than one financial year, but no more than five financial years.
+- Multi-Year Appropriations (MYAs) - The PFA also permits appropriations (including Multi-category appropriations) that allow expenses or capital expenditure to be incurred during a specified period that spans the whole or parts of more than one financial year, but no more than five financial years.

 Types of Crown Revenue and Capital Receipts